 16 to 19 Bursary Funds are subject to normal assurance arrangements for 16 to 19 education and training.
 College processes will ensure that there are records of bursary applications and expenditure at student level (including a breakdown of the value, purpose, whether awarded or not, and a brief justification for the decision).
-Records must be able to demonstrate a students eligibility, financial need, receipts (as required) and support of evidence in kind.
+Records must be able to demonstrate a student's eligibility, financial need, receipts (as required) and support of evidence in kind.

-The online portal Pay My Student (PMS) shall be used to process all applications and store appropriate evidence.
-The application process will ensure the PMS application covers all elements of the Funding Agency application checklist.
+Journey shall be used to process all applications and store appropriate evidence.
+The application process will cover all elements of the DfE application checklist.